 Issues without a parent Epic

 Issues that are not assigned to an Epic in Jira cannot be imported without special configuration.
 To prevent these from being lost, you can define a default target: a default ZEP project (Issues are created as tasks) or a default ZEP task (Issues are created as tickets).
-Alternatively, such Issues can be skipped.
+All issues without an Epic — even from different Jira Spaces — then end up in this single default target and may need to be reassigned manually there.
+Alternatively, issues without an Epic can be skipped.

 Parent Epic not yet imported